 Prescription drug plans do not help with the cost of:

 - Drugs that are not on the plan's formulary.
-A plan may substitute and cover a similar drug that is on its formulary.
-In very rare situations, a plan may grant an exception and cover an off-formulary drug.
+In some situations, a plan may grant an exception and cover an off-formulary drug

 - Anorexia, weight loss or weight gain